kids-first/kf-api-fhir-service/README.md

 ## Quickstart

+Two Smile CDR (Clinical Data Repository) FHIR servers have been deployed in the Kids First AWS Dev environment:

+1. Server at `http://10.10.1.191` is loaded with Phenopackets on FHIR model

+    **NOTE:** This server has been loaded with 2 datasets and is currently used for demo purposes.
+As such, all user permissions have been changed to read-only

+2. Server at `http://10.10.1.141` is loaded with the Kids First FHIR model

-A Smile CDR (Clinical Data Repository) has been deployed in the Kids First AWS Dev environment at `http://10.10.1.191`.
-We will use the CDR for prototyping new data pipelines and FHIR applications for Kids First.
+   We will use this for prototyping new data pipelines and FHIR applications for Kids First.

 ### Setup Tunnel to Dev Env
 Create a tunnel to the dev environment so that you can access the Smile CDR